IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - When I view any proposed governance action having some comments.
 - Then I should be able to reply to the existing comment.

-## 8O: Update the Display Name on Setting Username

-**User Story:** As an Ada Holder without a username, I want to automatically update my display name wherever it appears when I change my username.

-### Acceptance Criteria

-- Given that I am an Ada Holder and have not set a username.
-- When I change the username.
-- Then it should automatically update my display name wherever it appears.

 ## 8P: Vote on Proposed Governance Action Poll

 **User Story:** As an Ada Holder, I want to vote directly on the poll of proposed governance action.